intake/intake/README.md

 Documentation is available at [Read the Docs](http://intake.readthedocs.io/en/latest).

-Status of intake and related packages is available at [Status Dashboard](https://intake.github.io/status)

 Weekly news about this repo and other related projects can be found on the [wiki](https://github.com/intake/intake/wiki/Community-News)